codaamok/Get-CMUnusedSources/README.md

 All searched ConfigMgr content objects.
 For example, if you specified `-Drivers` and `-DriverPackages` then it would only show you Driver and DriverPackage content object types, because that's all that was gathered.

-- explain html table output, especially the invalid path bit with local paths
+(Todo: Explain HTML table output, especially the invalid path bit with local paths)

 ## The log file explained